Zalman Leib Teitelbaum: Satmar succession feud

 Prior to May 1999, it was generally assumed that Satmar would be led by Aaron after the death of their father, since he was the older brother.
 Aaron was his father's representative in communal affairs, and assumed his father's responsibilities while he was traveling.
-But Teitelbaum's designation as the local leader caused factions to start forming around both brothers.
-Aaron's supporters claimed that their father was persuaded by his advisers to appoint Teitelbaum because they were worried that they would lose their influence if they fell under Aaron's regime.
+But Zalman Teitelbaum's designation as the local leader caused factions to start forming around both brothers.
+Aaron's supporters claimed that their father was persuaded by his advisers to appoint Zalman because they were worried that they would lose their influence if they fell under Aaron's regime.

 When the Grand Rebbe died in April 2006, each side declared their rabbi as the chief rabbi.
 By that time, Aaron's supporters already controlled all of the assets in the community stronghold of Kiryas Joel, New York.
-They then initiated legal proceedings to take control of the Williamsburg holdings from Teitelbaum's supporters, including control of the Brooklyn congregation's sacred cemetery.
-Since the court declined to render a decision, the status quo remained, which was seen as a victory for Teitelbaum's faction.
+They then initiated legal proceedings to take control of the Williamsburg holdings from Zalman's supporters, including control of the Brooklyn congregation's sacred cemetery.
+Since the court declined to render a decision, the status quo remained, which was seen as a victory for Zalman's faction.
 Subsequently, Aaron's followers established a parallel congregation in Williamsburg by erecting a dedicated synagogue on Hooper Street.